The number of real zeros of elliptic polynomials: Introduction and main results

-Beyond Kac polynomials, examining the asymptotic of $\Var[N_n(a,b)]$ for other models of random polynomials has been extensively considered since the 1990s and has become an active direction of research in recent years.
-Thanks to the Kac-Rice formula and the universality method, the leading terms in the variance expansions were established for elliptic polynomials (see Bleher and Di \cite{BD}, Dalmao \cite{D}), Weyl polynomials (see Do and Vu \cite{DV}, Schehr and Majumdar \cite{SM}), orthogonal polynomials (see Lubinsky and Pritsker \cite{LP}), and for trigonometric polynomials (see Bally, Caramellino, and Poly \cite{BCP}, Do, H. Nguyen and O. Nguyen \cite{DNN}, Granville and Wigman \cite{GW}).
-The important point to note here is that most works focus on the case where the $\omega_j$'s are Gaussian and that the second terms in the variance asymptotics for these random models are still unknown.
+Beyond Kac polynomials, investigating the asymptotics of $\Var[N_n(a,b)]$ for other models of random polynomials has been extensively considered since the 1990s and has emerged as an active area of research in recent years.
+Utilizing the Kac-Rice formula and the universality method, the leading asymptotic terms for the variances of the real zeros were established for elliptic polynomials (see Bleher and Di \cite{BD}, Dalmao \cite{D}), Weyl polynomials (see Do and Vu \cite{DV}, Schehr and Majumdar \cite{SM}), orthogonal polynomials (see Lubinsky and Pritsker \cite{LP}), and for trigonometric polynomials (see Bally, Caramellino, and Poly \cite{BCP}, Do, H. Nguyen and O. Nguyen \cite{DNN}, Granville and Wigman \cite{GW}).
+It is essential to note that most works focus on the case where $\omega$ is Gaussian and the second terms in the variance asymptotics for these random models remain unknown.

-Establishing the limiting law of $N_n(a,b)$ is a more challenging problem.
-We say that $N_n(a,b)$ satisfies the central limit theorem (CLT for short) if we have the following convergence in distribution
+Establishing the limiting law of $N_n(a,b)$ presents a more intricate challenge.
+We say that $N_n(a,b)$ satisfies the central limit theorem (CLT) if the following convergence in distribution holds: